trosie3/UofODataViz_Final_Project/README.md

 Data
   - Limited amount of data point in Adoption Speed 0, which is also where even our best models struggled predicting the most.
 Perhaps if there had been a more evenly distributed amount of data points in each Adoption Speed Bin the model could have been trained better.
   - Adoption Speed already binned prior to our accessing the data.
-Given that adoption speed is based on a time-line, had this not previously be categorized we could have performed a LinearRegression Model which has better accuracy than a RandomForest and performs better at predicting time.
+Given that adoption speed is based on a time-line, had this not previously be categorized we could have performed a LinearRegression Model which could have given us more clues as to where things weren’t aligning, and perhaps could have been more accurate